 The other great thing about this recipe is that it’s a one-pot wonder.
 There’s no mixing dry ingredients in one bowl and creaming butter and sugar in another.
 Heck, you don’t even have to have the forethought to set out the butter ahead of time for softening.
 Just melt and mix in a big pot and you’re ready to scoop the batter into cupcake liners and pop your pans in the oven.
 This recipe honestly doesn’t take much longer to whip up than a boxed mix, and the final result is so much tastier that you may very well never buy a boxed mix again.

 Lest we forget, where there is a cupcake there must be frosting.
-These cupcakes would be nicely complemented by just about any type of frosting, but in my humble opinion, they are unbeatable topped with cream cheese frosting.
+This Yellow Cupcake recipe would be nicely complemented by just about any type of frosting, but in my humble opinion, they are unbeatable topped with cream cheese frosting.
 You can spread it on with a knife or, as I did with this batch of cupcakes, scoop it into a gallon-sized zipper baggie, snip off the corner of the bag, and pipe it on in a pretty little swirl from the outside perimeter to the center.

 Do keep in mind that this recipe doesn’t quite make two dozen cupcakes.
 Because they don’t rise a whole lot, you don’t want to skimp on filling your cupcakes liners, and as a result, the batter should yield around 20 cupcakes.
 I doubled the recipe for my son’s birthday party this past weekend and ended up with exactly 40 cupcakes.
 Since the amount of frosting made with this recipe is enough to generously frost about two dozen cupcakes, you may have a bit of frosting left over (oh, darn!)…and if so, you have my permission to eat it with a spoon.